Sharonio/roboshaul/README.md

 To download the dataset for training, go to [the Robo-Shaul competition website and fill the small form there](https://story.kan.org.il/robo_shaul/c/bb084921/?cardId=bb084921)

-To download the trained models, go to [TODO] for overflow, [TODO] for hifi-gan
+To download the trained models, go to [this link](https://drive.google.com/drive/folders/1C7xfx8p8iTaF73bvfvIdkGDPv01wvjmx?usp=share_link) for OverFlow, [this link](https://drive.google.com/drive/folders/1SC6IQtdXH1SjHSgLGY1iZtl9nwDGQ072?usp=share_link) for HiFi-GAN.

 The model expects diacritized hebrew (עברית מנוקדת), we recommend [Nakdimon](https://nakdimon.org) by Elazar Gershuni and Yuval Pinter.
 The link is to a free online tool, the code and model are also available on GitHub at [https://github.com/elazarg/nakdimon](https://github.com/elazarg/nakdimon)
 ## Installation

 Here are the installation instructions necessary to use our trained models or to train your own models.
+They have been tested on Ubuntu 22.04, and should work as-is on Mac except for there being no CUDA.
+If you're on Windows, best of luck!

 It is recommended to do these steps inside a virtual environment, conda env, or similar.